swiz/swiz-framework/README.markdown

 ## Documentation and Reporting Bugs

 Swiz does not use GitHub for issue tracking or documentation.
-Documentation can be found in the [Swiz wiki](http://wiki.swizframework.org/) and bugs and feature requests should be entered in the [Swiz JIRA instance](http://bugs.swizframework.org/)
+Documentation can be found in the [Swiz wiki](https://swizframework.jira.com/wiki/) and bugs and feature requests should be entered in the [Swiz JIRA instance](https://swizframework.jira.com). **Note: you need to be logged in first**

 ## Building